How are compensation claims calculated in Queensland?

 Large payouts can lead to unrealistic expectations

-Adding to the complexity of estimating the total of a potential claim is that different provisions apply depending on the circumstances of the accident, which impacts on the amount of damages claimable.
+Adding to the complexity of estimating the total of a potential claim is that different provisions apply depending on the circumstances of the accident, which affects the amount of damages claimable.

 Pain and suffering alone may not lead to high compensation payout